Have you ever thought about how much energy is wasted when you forget to turn off the lights?

 A big data approach to energy consumption management technologies lets retailers clearly see less obvious sources of increased consumption – such as forgotten lights.
 Hidden sources of energy consumption can create chronic inefficiencies, isolation problems, and long-term increased load.
 Cloud-based solutions equipped with data from connected meters allows businesses to control consumption remotely.

 For example, an app can automatically switch on a refrigerator at night when the electricity rate is lower.
 In the morning, it can switch the refrigerator off.
 During the day, a smart meter can regularly check the temperature of the refrigerator, keeping it off as long as it’s cold enough but automatically turning it on again if the temperature rises beyond a set point.

 For showrooms and malls, smart meters can record inside temperatures and correlate them with the weather to optimize HVAC systems.
 Indoor lighting can also be optimized based on the time of day and the current level of sunshine.

-At the end of the month, you surely would recognize the difference between energy consumption bills before and after the introduction of an energy management system.
+At the end of the month, you surely would recognize the difference between energy consumption bills before and after the introduction of an energy efficiency management system.
 If you don’t, the system will do it for you.
 The app could show energy spending clearly so that businesses can allocate sufficient funds for each energy category.
 Moreover, you’ll be able to count your budget previously and enter the limits for usage of energy depending on allocated costs.

 If you’re interested in sustainable energy management apps and solutions, you might want to explore our related projects.
-If you’d like to share your own thoughts, experiences, or challenges with energy management software, contact us and we’ll take a comprehensive look at your case.
+If you’d like to share your own thoughts, experiences, or challenges with energy consumption management software, contact us and we’ll take a comprehensive look at your case.